 A health insurance policy covers the costs incurred by employees (and their children aged under 18 years) due to illness, such as expenses for medical care and treatment.
-Employee typically pay for the policy’s premium, although some employers choose to pay the premiums on behalf of their employees, and sometimes for their partners as well.
+Employees typically pay for the policy’s premium, although some employers choose to pay the premiums on behalf of their employees and sometimes for their partners as well.

 Common Employee Perks

 In addition to state benefits and (insured) employee benefits, employers will often provide a range of additional benefits to help recruit and retain employees.
 The most common fringe benefits are below:

 - Transport allowance: solely for business-related purposes up to €.21 per kilometer